APIPaper/APICopilot/README.md

   <img src="BannerAPICopilot.jpg" alt="Banner Image" width="1050">
 </p>

-# LLM-based API Argument Completion with Knowledge-Augmented Prompts
+#  _Replication Packages: LLM-based API Argument Completion with Knowledge-Augmented Prompts_
 This repository contains the code and resources necessary to reproduce the experimental results presented in the ICSE 2026 paper "LLM-based API Argument Completion with Knowledge-Augmented Prompts."
 Our paper introduces APICopilot, a novel approach that enhances LLM-based API argument completion using dynamically generated, context-rich prompts leveraging knowledge graphs and graph matching.
 ## Datasets
 This project uses the following datasets: